-Encourage your children to cook with you as a way to keep them entertained and to help them understand what goes in to their food.
+Have you ever tried cooking with kids?
+Encouraging your children to cook with you is a way to keep them entertained.
+It can also help them understand what goes in to their food.

 There are lots of benefits of cooking with children, and toddlers just love to help out.
 In fact, it’s fair to say that toddlers will benefit from the value of an activity regardless of what they produce.
 That said, no one (least of all them) wants to put all that effort into making something only for it to be inedible!

 A one year old will happily amuse herself with a box of raisins or some cereal whilst sitting in their high chair.
 Give them an egg carton or small plastic tubs to empty and refill and you might even have chance to drink a hot cup of tea!

 Cooking with toddlers

 - Have all ingredients prepared ready to simply mix/cook!

 - Buy/make cupcakes ready just to decorate (with the prepared icing and toppings)

 - Get toddlers to use their doddl children’s knife for cutting